drufball/yosai/_drafts/seige.md

 Susano bent at the waist, looking down at Mamoru between their legs.
 A small jolt of energy arced to Mamoru's shoulder from the god's finger tip.
 Mamoru tensed.
 "Hey, wasn't there supposed to be another one of you?"

 "I... uh...
 Seiji is unconscious.
 In the village."
-Mamoru's fury had left him completely, overwhelmed by the rapid developments.
+Mamoru's fury had left him completely, undone by the rapid developments.

-Chiyoko turned towards Susano, the ground beneath her feet frosting ominously.
+Chiyoko turned towards Susano, the ground beneath her feet frosting.
 "You will not treat him like a plaything, Stormbringer.
 I told you this before."
 To her left, Tsukuyomi growled softly, adding weight to her words.

 Susano held both of their hands up in front of them.
 "Woah!
 Lighten up!
 I'm just getting to know the guy."
 Susano stepped to the side of Mamoru and patted his back with a massive hand.
 There was another spark and Mamoru jumped forwards.
 "Whoops!
 Sorry.
 Really - I've just never tried to _not_ do it before."

-As Mamoru walked towards Hideyo and Katsumi, Susano pointed a finger at Ninigi's spinning metal halo and arced a lightning bolt to it.
+As Mamoru walked towards Hideyo and Katsumi, Susano pointed a finger at Ninigi's spinning metal halo and arced a lightning bolt towards it.
 "Hey Ninigi, wasn't Seiji the one you were interested in?
 Sounds like you got the weak one!"
 Ninigi caught the lightning bolt in his hand, ignoring Susano's comment.

 The giant gold dragon stopped circling Hideyo and swam through the air to Susano, wrapping around them.
-Unlike when she was circling Hideyo, the Dawnforge let her body, and the flames around her, connect with Susano.
-They yelped and there was a crack as their body shifted to lightning.
-It reappeared outside the dragon's embrace.
-There was a warmth to Amaterasu's voice as she spoke to Susano.
+The Dawnforge let her body, and the flames around her, connect with Susano.
+They didn't seem to mind.
+There was a warmth to Amaterasu's voice as she spoke.
 "Always causing trouble."

 When Mamoru passed Chiyoko, she caught him, placing a hand on his thickly muscled chest.
 She caught his eyes.
 "I know you could never work with Tsukuyomi, Mamoru.
 I'm not asking you to.
 Susano may seem crazy, but they're loyal.
 They believe much of what you do.
 Right now the Stormbringer is callous and unthinking, but if you guide them...
 I think you would like what they become."

 Mamoru placed a hand over Chiyoko's.
+He looked over her shoulder towards the white-furred fox behind her.
 "It doesn't matter, I can't support that beast, even indirectly."
-Mamoru looked over Chiyoko's shoulder at Tsukuyomi.

-"You won't be."
+"You won't have to."
 Chiyoko turned her back on the gods and spoke to the rest of the group.
 "There's still one part of the terms I haven't mentioned yet.
 We don't just have to wait and hope our bonds make the gods grow a conscience.
 They wanted a new game to hold their interest, so I proposed one.
 A competition.
 Between _them_.

 "The gods have agreed to a set of rules.
 When we bond with them, we will each be given a domain, an area that we have complete control over.
-None of the gods, or the creatures they've created will be allowed to interfere within that domain.
-Even outside of our domains, gods and their creatures must offer any member of the five races a _reasonable_ challenge before they doing anything that would cause that person harm.
+None of the gods, or the creatures they've created, will be allowed to interfere within that domain.
+Even outside of our domains, gods and their creatures must offer any member of the five races a _reasonable_ challenge before doing anything that would cause that person harm.
 If the person passes the challenge, they must be left alone.

 "In exchange, we will train and cultivate powerful people to go out into the world and face those challenges.
 As they do, they will grow stronger.
 Whenever one of those people becomes strong enough, they must pledge themselves to a god, the same as us.
 And then they'll be given their own domain, increasing the influence of the god they've joined."

 Ninigi spoke for the first time.
 His voice deep and solemn.
 "We will battle for control of Yosai."

 Chiyoko continued, excited.
-"And because of the rules, the people of Yosai will mostly be protected.
+"And because of the rules, the people of Yosai will be protected.
 We'll have control of our domains, able to shield them from the chaos that everyone lives in now.
 And new people who show promise can test themselves and grow their power beyond the protection of our domains."
 Chiyoko lowered her voice and spoke so only Mamoru could hear.
 "You can still work to oppose Tsukuyomi.
 You can even try to kill him.
 It will be part of the game.
-And if you bond with Susano, you'll have more power to fight the fox with. _Please_ Mamoru."
+And if you bond with Susano, you'll have more power to fight the fox. _Please_ Mamoru."

 He paused, looking down at her thoughtfully.
 Hideyo also seemed to be considering her words.